-Prior to joining Bass, Berry & Sims, Molly served as a law clerk to the Honorable John G. Heyburn II of the U.S. District Court for the Western District of Kentucky.
+Molly joined Bass, Berry, & Sims, after serving as a law clerk to the Honorable John G. Heyburn II of the U.S. District Court for the Western District of Kentucky.
 She earned her law degree from the University of Kentucky College of Law where she served as Editor-in-Chief of the Kentucky Law Journal and interned in the chambers of the Honorable John M. Rogers of the U.S. Court of Appeals for the Sixth Circuit.
-Before law school, Molly was selected as a 2010 corps member of Teach For America and taught ninth grade English at Ballou High School in Washington, D.C.
+Prior to law school, Molly taught ninth grade English at Ballou High School in Washington, D.C., as a 2010 Corps Member of Teach For America.

 American Bar Association (ABA)

 Kentucky Bar Association (KBA) — Member, Health Care Law Section